nijadaslanov/ui-tests/README.md

 Installation
 To install and set up the framework, follow these steps:

-Clone the repository from GitHub: git clone <repository_url>
 Install Java Development Kit (JDK) version 17 or above.
 Install Apache Maven.
 Open a terminal or command prompt and navigate to the project directory.
 Run mvn clean install to download dependencies and build the project.

 Configuration
 The framework provides configuration options for browser and environment settings.
 Modify the configuration files as needed:

 Browser Configuration: Update the browser type and other options in the browser-configuration.properties file.
 Environment Configuration: Update the base URL and other environment-specific settings in the environment-configuration.properties file.

 Test Structure
 The tests in this framework follow the TestNG testing framework structure.
 Test classes are organized into packages based on functionality or test categories.

 The test classes are located in the com.amazon.ui.tests package.
 Each test class extends a base test class to inherit common setup and teardown steps.

 Page Objects

 Page objects represent web pages or components and provide methods to interact with the elements on those pages.
 Page objects are located in the com.amazon.ui.pages package.

 To create a new page object: